signs of balding at 20

 Hair transplant

-In more advanced cases of hair loss, hair transplant surgery might be an option.
+Hair transplant surgery might be an option in more advanced hair loss cases.
 This procedure involves transplanting hair follicles from one area of the scalp to the thinning or balding areas.

 Experiencing a receding hairline or hair loss at 20 can be a distressing experience, affecting self-esteem and confidence.
 It is essential to understand that balding at a young age is not uncommon and can have multiple causes, including genetics, hormonal imbalances, stress, and poor nutrition.